 And lastly, gentle stretching should also be included as part of your heat and massage treatment.
 This will help to regain your range of motion and re-align the damaged muscle fibers.
 While working on increasing the flexibility of the injured area, it’s also important to increase the flexibility of the muscle groups around the injured area.

 And, it's totally free!
-So go ahead and get your free copy of my Stretching Tips eBook and MP3 Audio now.Once your range of motion has returned to normal and movement of the injured area is pain free, you can start to implement some more active rehabilitation techniques like strength work, balance drills and sport specific training.
+So go ahead and click here to get my 10 Free Stretching Routines, plus my free Stretching Tips eBook and MP3 Audio.Once your range of motion has returned to normal and movement of the injured area is pain free, you can start to implement some more active rehabilitation techniques like strength work, balance drills and sport specific training.